pantelis-giankulidis/django/docs/intro/tutorial02.md

 * Delete -- Displays a delete confirmation page.

-If the value of "Date published" doesn't match the time when you created the question in :doc:`Tutorial 1</intro/tutorial01>`, it probably means you forgot to set the correct value for the :setting:`TIME_ZONE` setting.
+If the value of "Date published" doesn't match the time when you created the question in [Tutorial 1](../intro/tutorial01.md), it probably means you forgot to set the correct value for the `TIME_ZONE` setting.
 Change it, reload the page and check that the correct value appears.

 Change the "Date published" by clicking the "Today" and "Now" shortcuts.
 Then